khoazero123/khoazero123/README.md

 ###  Hi, I’m Khoa Vo!

-I'm a web developer and a DevOps.
+I'm a backend developer (PHP & Nodejs) and a DevOps.
 I'm learning every day to become a better version of myself.
 I'm especially interested in sharing knowledge and love to hear from everyone, not only in technical but everything.

 ## 🛠 Tools & Technologies